§6 ch3: Resource Family Assessment and Licensing Process

 Obtain signature on Renewal Assessment indicating agreement; family retains one copy.

 Update the license status in FACES, and:

 - Recommend issuance of license to resource providers for a two-year period, or

-- Recommend issuance of license to relative or kinship family for a two-year period, or
+- Recommend issuance of license to relative family for a two-year period, or

 - If not renewed, see license denial.

-Evaluate resource provider’s expressed interest of becoming resource providers in the Youth with Elevated Needs-Level A program by examining necessary qualifications, and characteristics as listed in Section 4 Chapter 14 Youth with Elevated Needs:
+Evaluate resource provider’s expressed interest of becoming resource providers in the Youth with Elevated Needs-Level A program by examining necessary qualifications, and characteristics as listed in Section 4 Chapter 14, Foster Care for Youth with Elevated Needs:

 - Enroll prospective Level A resource providers in specialized Level A training.

 - Assess prospective Level A resource provider’s performance during specialized Level A training to determine if approval is indicated.